 In the first instance, we are creating Knowledge Organisers for History, Geography and Science.
 As the Knowledge Organisers and Quizzes become available, we will let you know and they will be posted on the class pages on the website.

 We are currently working with the Department for Education and our local English Hub on improving Phonics teaching and learning throughout the school.
-All staff are currently being trained in Phonics and Early Reading (Term 4).
+All staff were trained in Phonics and Early Reading in Term 4 2019-20.

 We follow Letters and Sounds for the planning and teaching of phonics, and the LCP sheme which maps out all of the objectives and teaching across each year group (Reception to Year 2).